chpc-uofu/workflows-with-snakemake/Exercises/Solutions/Exercise2/README.md

 	"Sitka_1_NE",
 ]

-Then use those locations as arguments to the expand() function.
+use those locations as arguments to the expand() function as the input to a rule.

-To execute your snakemake, try the commands:
-* snakemake -n
-* snakemake
+Note that the use of wildcards impacts multiple rules: the rule where expand() as well as rules upstream of that rule.